 Swoon!
 Nordic interiors.
 Fabulous photos.
 Fabulous photos of Nordic interiors!
 What more could you ask for?
 New Style Generation by Iben Ahlberg & Niels Ahlbergis is a series of e-books available for download on your iPad with iBooks or on your computer with iTunes.
-Like a cool coffee table book yet interactive all for the price of a magazine. is the first in the series created especially for iPad.
+Like a cool coffee table book yet interactive all for the price of a magazine.
+Gen.One is the first in the series created especially for iPad.
 Take a peek inside the homes of Nordic designers and trendsetters.
 The details, the inspiration, the ideas.
 Zoom in and drink it allin.
 Original content.
 Original homes.
 Here’s a little teaser of what you will find.
-And come back later for look at .
+And come back later for look at Gen.Two.

 A couple of weeks ago I blogged this awesome apartment in Moscow.
-I’ve got another one for you from , this time located in Kiev, Ukraine.
+I’ve got another one for you from The Village, this time located in Kiev, Ukraine.
 It’s a small, 2 room apartment that looks so much larger (camera lens might have helped a bit too).
 This pad is a perfect example of how to place furniture in a small space and how to use furniture to delineate zones.
 The sectional sofa in this case is just what the living room needed to separate it from the dining space.
 The bookcases offer tons of storage and creates more of a hallway (while blocking a couple of not-so-exciting doors).
 I LOVE the grey colour palette (my favourite colour, always) and everything else in this apartment – but I’d lose the fish tank in the kitchen.
 Strange…but I won’t judge.
 The adorable succulent-in-a-book planter idea makes up for that oddity.
 (And I had to use that photo first so you all didn’t miss it).

 It’s not weird that I stalk real estate websites hunting for wonderful homes I will never buy.
 It’s not weird that I like to peek through the virtual net curtains to see what is inside complete strangers’ houses.
 But is it weird that I am now daydreaming about who lives in the houses that I stalk?
 That I am making up stories to fit?
 Like this house for sale in Castlemaine, Victoria.
 I have a whole fabricated history of the owner.